pingleware/nudawn-buildroot/README.md

 	In Toolchain --> Enable C++ Support
 	In Bootloaders --> syslinux
 	In Filesystem images --> isoimage
-	In Text editors and views --> nano
-	In Network application --> dnsmasq
+	In Target packages --> Text editors and views --> nano In Target packages --> Network application --> dnsmasq

 then save and exit,